Lindsey Graham: 2015 Charleston church shooting and Confederate flag issue

-After a multiple shooting incident at an historic African American church in Charleston on June 17, 2015, Graham canceled all campaign events to return to South Carolina.
+After a mass shooting at a historic African American church in Charleston on June 17, 2015, Graham canceled all campaign events to return to South Carolina.
 In response to questions from the press regarding the calls from some to remove the Confederate flag at a war memorial on the South Carolina State Capitol grounds, Graham said, "Well, at the end of the day it's time for people in South Carolina to revisit that decision.
 [That] would be fine with me, but this is part of who we are."
 He continued, "The flag represents to some people a civil war, and that was the symbol of one side.
 To others it's a racist symbol, and it's been used by people—it's been used in a racist way."
 Of the shooter responsible for the incident, Graham said, "We're not going to give this a guy an excuse about a book he might have read, or a movie he watched, or a song he listened to, or a symbol out anywhere.
 It's him ... not the flag."

 In a statement issued later, Graham said, "There can be no doubt that the shooting ... was racially motivated and signals to all of us that the scars of our history are still with us today.
 This murderer said he wanted to start a race war; he has failed miserably.
 In Charleston this weekend, I saw a community coming together.
 I saw people seeking solace in what they share together, not in what makes them different."

+Fiscal Responsibility Act of 2023

+Graham was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.